 Development standards for all critical areas as included in this Program will continue to apply within shoreline jurisdiction, unless noted otherwise below.
 Permitting and administration for critical areas within shoreline jurisdiction shall be handled solely by the SMP.
+References to the Shoreline Master Program for the Thurston Region within Appendix E are historical references to the 1990 SMP, which is superseded by this update.
+These references should be construed to refer to the updated SMP.
 In general, the following critical areas provisions do not apply within shoreline jurisdiction: